by Oxford University Press | Jun 28, 2022 | Schools News, Higher Education Resources

 Sipho Richard Kekezwa Oxford University Press Southern Africa is hosting an Author of the Month in order to honour our renowned South African authors.
 The author of this month is Sipho Richard Kekezwa, the winner of the South African Youth Literature Award 2021.
 For...

-by Oxford University Press | Apr 20, 2022 | News, Schools News
+by Oxford University Press | Apr 20, 2022 | Schools News, News

 A library forms a solid foundation for any good school.
 It encourages good reading habits and contributes to a higher level of literacy in the school.
 You can encourage good reading habits and foster a culture of reading in your school with this essential guide to...